 Lee went on to explain that it was difficult watching specific teammates go through not only added pressure from the fans, but also something much more insidious.

-“I never had any [hate mail],” Lee said of the claims that certain players received racist hate mail.
+“I never had any [hate mail],” Lee told ESPN of the claims that certain players received racist hate mail.
 “But I saw it.
 That wasn’t all right.
 If a guy is not playing well, go ahead and boo him but don’t make it personal.
 These were men with families and children who were hearing and seeing these things.
 No one wants to do badly in the field.
 And especially not to have racial insults or hate mail sent to you because of it.
 I never got any, and I am somewhat surprised I didn’t.”

 The question then, if there are a number of racist Cubs fans out there with plenty of pens and stamps, why didn’t Lee receive any hate mail?
 He went through his share of slumps with the team, though, on the balance, he played well more often than he played poorly.
-I’m not sure we’ll every fully know and understand the answer.
+I’m not sure we’ll ever fully know and understand the answer.

 One thing is for sure – Derrek Lee was, and remains, a class act, whose recollection is beyond impugning.
 If Lee says it happened, it happened.